 Examples of International Human Rights Treaties and National Constitutions

-The following documents may be used to supplement the Day One lesson "Human Rights in Action" and the Day One Alternative "What are Human Rights?"
+The following documents may be used to supplement the lessons "Human Rights in Action" and "Key Concepts in Human Rights."

 Provides information on human rights conditions around the world organized by country, topic, and international campaign.

 Provides information and current reports on economic and social rights conditions around the world.